edgedb/easy-edgedb/README.md

 }
 ```

-But what if we are doing the opposite and starting from `SELECT MinorVampire` and want to know about the `Vampire` type connected to it?
-Because right now, we can only bring up properties inside `MinorVampire` and `Person` type.
+But what if we are doing the opposite and starting from `SELECT MinorVampire` but want to know about the `Vampire` type connected to it?
+Because right now, we can only bring up the properties that belong to the `MinorVampire` and `Person` type.
 Consider the following:

 ```
 SELECT MinorVampire {